|

 picture was the owner of a local radio station and he was not very happy with a

-logo design that had been prepared.
+billboard design that had been prepared.
 I was asked for my opinion.
-As it turned
+As it

-out I was able to suggest that, instead of the call letters in the logo, they
+turned out I was able to suggest that, instead of the call letters, they

 incorporate the location on the radio dial.
 (To help people find it.)
 If you